Plan an automatic user provisioning deployment in Microsoft Entra ID

 For more information, see Customizing User Provisioning Attribute-Mappings for SaaS Applications in Microsoft Entra ID.

 Special considerations for user provisioning

 Ensure that the attributes used to map user/group objects between source and target applications are resilient.
 They shouldn't cause users/groups to be provisioned incorrectly if the attributes change (for example, a user moves to a different part of the company).

 Applications may have specific restrictions and/or requirements that need to be met for user provisioning to work correctly.
 For example, Slack truncates values for certain attributes.
 Refer to automatic user provisioning tutorials specific to each application.

 Confirm schema consistency between source and target systems.
 Common issues include attributes such as UPN or mail not matching.
-For example, UPN in Azure AD set as email@example.com and in the app, it's firstname.lastname@example.org.
+For example, UPN in Microsoft Entra ID set as firstname.lastname@example.org and in the app, it's email@example.com.
 For more information, see The User and group schema reference.